enamourous/tp/docs/UserGuide.md

 **Q**: How do I streamline the process of tracking members and their payments?<br>
 **A**: Adding a tag to members and payments is highly recommended, because it allows you to filter through the members and payments quickly, using find and findpayment commands.

+**Q**: If I archive a member, will his/her payments be removed?<br>
+**A**: The archived member's payments will be removed from the main payment history, but you can still access them from viewing the payment of the archived list.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.

+## Limitations

-3. Undo history is cleared upon application restart.
+1. Undo history is cleared upon application restart.
-4. Payment remarks longer than 100 characters may be truncated in UI.
+2. Payment remarks longer than 100 characters may be truncated in UI.
-5. Only one Treasura instance can access a data file at a time - opening multiple windows at once does not save data properly.
+3. Only one Treasura instance can access a data file at a time - opening multiple windows at once might not save data properly.

 --------------------------------------------------------------------------------------------------------------------